TheSoloScientist/Data-Analysis-Foundation/README.md

-# Robust Data Analysis – Foundation Before Machine Learning
+# Data Analysis – Foundation Before Machine Learning

 This repository is a hands-on learning space focused on building **robust and reproducible** data analysis workflows across **diverse real-world datasets** — *before* applying any machine learning or complex modeling techniques.